 Yes and No. I mean, you don’t want to completely use all whole wheat flour, but you can swap about 1/2 of the amount of white flour with whole wheat flour and add 1 Tbsp of more liquid.
 This flour combination will produce a nuttier buns/bread because of the whole wheat flour.
 The result is still acceptable, but don’t expect it to be super fluffy and soft compared to using only all-purpose flour.

-7. WILL THE BUNS STAY SOFT COMPARED TO TANGZHONG MILK BUNS?
+4. WILL THE BUNS STAY SOFT COMPARED TO TANGZHONG MILK BUNS?

 I used the same recipe to make it into larger hamburger buns and they are delicious too.
 I dusted with a bit of all-purpose flour on top of the buns before baking.
-Just for aesthetic reason, you don’t have to do this and brush with egg wash before baking or some butter when they come out from the oven
+Just for aesthetic reasons, you don’t have to do this and brush with egg wash before baking or some butter when they come out from the oven

 DID YOU MAKE THIS NO-KNEAD NO-TANGZHONG MILK BUNS/BREAD RECIPE?